Identifying and overcoming localisation barriers in the area of project management and risk transfer

 Workshops in Bangladesh, Cox’s Bazar09.02.2022 15:00 - 16:30

 Strengthening local humanitarian actors is one of the key challenges in future humanitarian action.
-Many international organisations have committed themselves to this goal, but see little scope for more empowerment, involvement and participation of local partners within the rigid humanitarian project management system.
-Against this background, together with BRAC and YPSA, the Centre for Humanitarian Action (CHA) invites to three confidential online workshops to identify and discuss the current possibilities and limitations of localised project management in Cox’s Bazar.
+The Centre for Humanitarian Action (CHA) invited to three confidential online workshops to identify and discuss the current possibilities and limitations of localised project management in Cox’s Bazar.

 CHAtroom #6: Localisation25.11.2021

 How does the localisation of humanitarian action work in practice?
 Don’t we perhaps even have too romantic an idea of local partners?
 In this sixth episode of the CHAtroom, Kayu Orellana from Help – Hilfe zur Selbsthilfe e.V. provides answers [in German].